Shagshag/prestashop-documentation/HTMLTemplateCore.md

 * Class name: HTMLTemplateCore
-* Namespace:
 * This is an **abstract** class

-* This class is defined in [classes/pdf/HTMLTemplate.php line 30](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/pdf/HTMLTemplate.php#30)
+* This class is defined in [classes/pdf/HTMLTemplate.php line 30](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/pdf/HTMLTemplate.php#L30)